stephanietsuei/SABER_build/README.md

 ## Running SABR

-Each command in a different terminal, from `SABR_build` directory:
+Each command in a different terminal, from `SABER_build` directory:
 1. `roscore`
 2. `./play1.sh`
 3. `rosrun sabr_pkg play2.py`